-Simplicity – according to de Bres – is achieved by mostly using less: Less features, less styles, less font sizes, less choice, bright colors, whitespace, clear proportions, a grid.
+Simplicity – according to de Bres – is achieved by mostly using less: Fewer features, fewer styles, fewer font sizes, less choice, bright colours, whitespace, clear proportions, a grid.
 We see this executed everywhere in simple design, simple navigation, and an overall simple user experience.

 Simplicity also creates focus.
-When we use less features, less elements, we focus on what’s really important.
-And by doing that our users have an easier time on getting a better business value out of our product.
+When we use fewer features, fewer elements, we focus on what’s really important.
+And by doing that our users have an easier time getting a better business value out of our product.

-Source: typeform.com – using less elements allows your users to focus on your core value
+Source: typeform.com – using fewer elements allows your users to focus on your core value

 2) Digital products need to contain unexpectedness

 A lot has been written on digital products and the element of surprise.
 Aurimas Adomavicius at Devbridge has written a great post on investing in delight, the last element of the product experience pyramid that is unexpected and because of that delightful.

 Here are some examples, how digital products integrate elements of surprise:

 Slack displays inspirational or funny quotes (that can be edited!) while you are waiting for the program to start.

 Usersnap: If you are stumbling over our very own 404-page, you might get a free cookie 🙂